cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

 [^4]: A minor difference between ``if`` and ``cond`` is that the ``<e>`` part of each ``cond`` clause may be a sequence of expressions.
 If the corresponding ``<p>`` is found to be ``true``, the expressions ``<e>`` are evaluated in sequence and the value of the final expression in the sequence is returned as the value of the ``cond``.
 In an ``if`` expression, however, the ``<consequent>`` and ``<alternative>`` must be single expressions.

+[^5]: The single underscore, anonymous variable, "blah", "don't care", or "throw-away" variable has a long history in computing.
+Many languages, including Prolog, C, Erlang, OCaml, Pyton, Ruby, etc., share a tradition of treating the underscore as a special variable; special in the sense that the value is not seen as being of any pertinent interest in the given context.
+In Prolog and Erlang, and thus LFE, the anonymous variable has a significant functional purpose: it is never bound to a value and as such can be used multiple times in pattern matching without throwing an error (which would happen in Prolog or Erlang if you tried to match multiple patterns with a regular, bound variable).